D41g0na/JEDHA_ML_Supervised_1/Projet_Conversion_rate_challenge/README.md

 ### Installation

-Once you have the prerequisites, You can run the IPython Notebook JEDHA_projet_Onversion_rate.ipynb.
+Once you have the prerequisites, You can run the IPython Notebook JEDHA_projet_Conversion_rate.ipynb.

 The model could take some time to be fit, then you will have a plot for each test.